Picasso and Dachshunds: A Love Story

 Image source: Pinterest

-The story of the Dachshund at la Californie begins in spring 1957 during the visit of Lump’s owner and Picasso’s friend, American photographer David Douglas Duncan, to the Spanish artist’s Cannes villa.
+The story of the Dachshund at la Californie begins in the spring of 1957 during the visit of Lump’s owner and Picasso’s friend, American photographer David Douglas Duncan, to the Spanish artist’s Cannes villa.

 Being a Dachshund means always speaking your mind, so it didn’t take Lump much time to let it be known that he liked the spacious, three-story Mediterranean villa better than his old apartment.

-Not that he didn’t like living with Duncan, only Lump never got accustomed to the photographer’s nomadic lifestyle and his jealous Afghan Hound who treated Lump as if he was a plaything.
+Not that he didn’t like living with Duncan, but Lump never got accustomed to the photographer’s nomadic lifestyle and his jealous Afghan Hound, who treated Lump as if he was a plaything.
 Dachshunds are proud pooches and don’t like to be treated as toys, but Lump knew he had no chance at winning against a dog three times his size.

 Lump saw that he would finally get the treatment he deserved at Picasso’s the moment the painter offered him a seat at the table.